 Don’t throw out those old clothes!
-Here are 5 clever things you can do give new life to your unwanted clothes the next time you’re cleaning out your closet.
+Here are 5 clever things you can do to give new life to your unwanted clothes the next time you’re cleaning out your closet.

 If you’re on a mission to organize your home, your closets and dressers should definitely have a place on your list of spaces to tackle.
 It’s easy for unworn clothes to get pushed back into the corners and become entirely forgotten about, and you might be surprised by the sheer number of items lurking in your closet that you’ll simply never wear again.
 Luckily, there are plenty of ways to give new life to your unwanted clothes.